March 28, 2021

 A very wise entrepreneur I know always says “Done is better than perfect”.
 He is exactly right.
 When something is done and in use, we can test it, evaluate it, and make it better.
 When we keep on perfecting something, we have no idea whether or not we are going in the right direction.
 It could be that after all of our efforts, the product misses the mark completely, and we are back to square one after having wasted a whole lot of resources.

 Surveys are the perfect tool.
 However, I’m not just speaking about getting their opinions (although that is relevant also).
 My idea is to turn your survey into a mini “quick check” by asking content questions instead of opinion questions.
 A multiple-choice survey is a great example.
 Instead of a question such as “What did you think of this lesson?” and choices such as “Fit my needs perfectly / Not bad but could be better / What a bore”, ask an important instructional question such as “If you are unable to successfully resolve a customer complaint, what is our [the company’s] preferred next step?”.
-Then, offer choices that test whether or not the learner has absorbed the material presented in the lesson or course.
+Then, offer choices that test whether or not the learner has absorbed the material presented in the lesson or learning courseware.

-One of the most frequent design issues spoken about by learners is boredom…and they are right.
+One of the most frequent educational design issues spoken about by learners is boredom…and they are right.
 Frankly, many instructional products are boring.

 OK…I am not saying that every part of every lesson has to be a circus.
 Far from it.
-However, where we can, we owe it to our learners to make learning as interesting as possible.
+However, where we can, we owe it to our learners to make corporate learning as interesting as possible.

 Besides being fun, an important element in learning, games can be used as motivators via prizing leading to real rewards.
 Players get stars or points which they can use to “buy” rewards.
 Find out more about rewards here.

 At the moment, many areas of the world are exploring how people can move back to partial (or full), in person, physical work and education.
-Even so, it appears that our long-term experiences with online learning, training, work, etc. have changed our ideas.
+Even so, it appears that our long-term experiences with online and mobile learning, training, work, etc. have changed our ideas.
 The trend seems to be that some sort of hybrid system will emerge.
 In other words, both physical and digital rather than just one or the other.
-Thus, online learning will most likely remain a big part of instruction of all types.
+Thus, online learning will most likely remain a big part of the instruction of all types.

-The data shows that the average eLearning course takes 14 weeks to develop.
+The data shows that the average elearning course takes 14 weeks to develop.
 While 14 weeks, or roughly 3 months, is not forever, it kind of defeats the advantages of the SAM model.
 It would be much more efficient to reduce development time without sacrificing instructional quality.

-you can call on one of them to help you create more effective, new instructional products and/or significantly improve the ones you already have.
+You can call on one of them to help you create more effective, new instructional products and/or significantly improve the ones you already have.
 Either way, a world-class LMS is going to be a “must-have”.
 You can find one at the end of this click.